Rescue-Heroes/LimbRescueML/README.md

 - Tuning hyperparameters to find the best model settings.
 Best hyperparameters set, trained model and prediction table will be saved.
 See [Tuning hyperparameters](https://github.com/Rescue-Heroes/LimbRescueML/blob/main/docs/training.md#tuning-hyperparameters-for-best-model-settings) for more information.

 ### Evaluation
-Evlauation pipline allows user to evaluate saved trained models with test dataset or datasets from labeled new raw data.
+Evaluation pipeline allows users to evaluate saved trained models with test datasets or datasets from labeled new raw data.
 See [Evaluation](https://github.com/Rescue-Heroes/LimbRescueML/blob/main/docs/evaluation.md) for more information.

 ### Prediction
-Prediction pipline allows user to make predictions for unlabeled new raw data based on trained model.
+Prediction pipeline allows users to make predictions for unlabeled new raw data based on trained model.
 Raw data preprocess should follow [Generating Dataset](https://github.com/Rescue-Heroes/LimbRescueML#getting-started).
 See [Prediction](https://github.com/Rescue-Heroes/LimbRescueML/blob/main/docs/prediction.md) for more information.

 ## Model Zoo and Baselines
 _NOTE: The following performance table and confusion matrices are generated based on raw data provided by July 19th, 2021._